Scum of the Earth (band)

-Scum of the Earth is an American industrial metal band.
-The band was formed in 2003 by musicians associated with Rob Zombie, who temporarily set aside his music career to focus on writing and directing movies.
+Scum of the Ǝarth is an American industrial metal side project created by Mike Riggs.
+A full recording band was formed in 2003 with other musicians associated with Rob Zombie, who temporarily set aside his music career to focus on writing and directing movies.
 They have released three albums and eight singles.

-Scum of the Earth had an initial lineup of Mike Riggs (lead vocalist, guitarist), brothers Mike (guitarist) and John Tempesta (drummer), as well as Clay Campbell (bassist).
-Riggs is the only musician in the band its entire history.
+SOTƎ had an initial lineup of Riggs (lead vocalist, guitarist, songwriter and owner), brothers Mike (guitarist) and John Tempesta (drummer), and Clay Campbell (bassist).

 The band's name comes from a 1978 episode of the television series WKRP in Cincinnati.
 The Hoodlum Rock episode is about a concert being promoted at the station, of a "hoodlum rock" band called Scum of the Earth.
 The name also borrows from the Rob Zombie single "Scum of the Earth" that was originally featured in the soundtrack to the 2000 action film Mission: Impossible II and Zombie's 2001 album The Sinister Urge.